 Every time Tommy Robinson hits the news, we’re told that it isn’t his real name.
 His real name is Stephen Yaxley Lennon.
 Why do they keep telling us?
-His book Enemy of the People explains it all: he was born Stephen Yaxley, the name Lennon comes from his step dad and he took the alias Tommy Robinson to protect his privacy.
+His book Enemy of the State explains it all: he was born Stephen Yaxley, the name Lennon comes from his step dad and he took the alias Tommy Robinson to protect his privacy.
 The alias lasted, but the privacy didn’t; for years, anyone has been able to find out who Tommy Robinson is.
 However, like a barrister producing evidence in court, the press make a show of producing the ‘real’ name Steven Yaxley Lennon, as if using a pseudonym proves he is a danger to society.

 A fake name is not a sign of dishonesty or evil intent.
 We don’t love celebrities any less because they take pen or stage names: I offer to the court Marilyn Monroe, Freddy Mercury, George Eliot.
 These pseudonyms create glamour and protect privacy.
 We ourselves make up online names for the same reasons, a practice so conventional that ‘doxing’ someone online (revealing their true identity, usually with malicious motives) is now recognised to be extremely bad form.